relacs/makertai/README.md

 Building and testing RTAI-patched linux kernels.

 - `makertaikernel.sh`: bash-script for building and testing RTAI-patched linux kernels
-- `testreport.py`: python script for analyzing and summarizing test reports produced by the `makertaikernel.sh` script (work in progress).
+- `testreport.py`: python script for analyzing, displaying, and summarizing test reports produced by the `makertaikernel.sh` script.
 - `alive.sh`: script producing some output on your console to indicate that the machine is still alive.
 - `cpulatency`: kernel module for setting CPU latencies to zero via the PM-QoS kernel